kataras/iris/mvc/README.md

 ### Static Binding

-`Value (Service)`, this is used to bind a value instance, like a service or a database connection.
+`Static Value (Service)`, this is used to bind a value instance, like a service or a database connection.

 ```go
 // optional but we declare interface most of the times to